EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/CoreRulebook.md

 Static increase: Intelegence
 Free increase: any one (1) of: Agility, Willpower
+Mobility: 6
 Passive: they gain 1 additional speel slot for each level of available spells

 #### Eldyr - Half

 Static increase: Agility
 Free increase: any two (2) of: Strength, Intelegence, Wisdom, Constitution, Willpower
+Mobility: 6
 Passive: none

 #### Eldyr - Dew

 Static increase: Wisdom
 Free increase: any one (1) of: Agility, Constitution
+Mobility: 7
 Passive: They gain proficiency in 2d6 ranged weapons.

 #### Stonborne